 Careful preparation necessary for a missing front tooth

 It is necessary to take particular caution to proceed with front upper tooth replacement.
-It might be easy to have an implant and a crown, but it is tough to keep a natural-looking healthy gum and match the crown's color on the implant in the center of your face without crowning the right central tooth (another tooth).
+It might be easy to have an implant and a crown.
+Still, it is tough to keep a natural-looking healthy gum and match the crown's color on the implant in the center of your face without crowning.

 Single implant procedure

-Color matching of one central crown to other natural teeth is the most difficult.
-Some dentists and even patients ask to do two teeth together for a better color matching, even if the other tooth has no caries.
+Color matching one central crown to other natural teeth is the most difficult.
+Some dentists ask patients to do two teeth together for a better color matching, even if the other tooth has no caries.

 Matching the color of one central crown to the surrounding natural teeth presents a significant challenge.
 Some dentists recommend treating two adjacent teeth together to achieve better color harmony, even if the second tooth is not decayed.

 When matching the color of a missing tooth to existing teeth, we employ advanced techniques such as root extraction without gum incision or bone breakage, followed by implant placement.
 Our office utilizes a color-corrected camera and specialized filters for precise shade assessment.
 Despite these tools, achieving an exact match takes time and effort.
 If the color does not align perfectly, we will send the crown to the dental lab for adjustments until it blends seamlessly with the neighboring teeth.

 This process has no additional cost, but patients may experience a slight delay due to the need for a temporary crown.
 After the adjustment period, After the adjustment period, Laura, our patient in the first picture, regained her front tooth with a natural color that matched her original tooth, fulfilling her desired outcome.regained her front tooth with a natural color that matched her original tooth, fulfilling her desired outcome.